Hussein Barghouthi: "The Third Bank of The Jordan River"

-"I'll Be Among the Almonds"
+"Among the Almond Trees"

-Written in his last years in the same time as “The blue light”, his autobiography, “I’ll be among the almonds”, documents his final years of struggling with cancer, in which he reflects on his origins, beginnings and end, and paints an image of his beautiful village that was, and still is, subject to colonialism.
+Written in his last years in the same time as “The blue light”, his autobiography, Among the Almond Trees, documents his final years of struggling with cancer, in which he reflects on his origins, beginnings and end, and paints an image of his beautiful village that was, and still is, subject to colonialism.
 The book was meant to give the magical place of “Deir al Juwani”, an area of wilderness and mountains in the village of Kobar, eternal life, and so it did.
 The reader can live in the place that was slowly being deformed by colonialism and civilization.
 “Tell her, no matter what happens… If you visit me, I’ll be among the almonds”, and so it was; Barghouthi was buried between the almond trees in the garden of his mother's house.
 The book was later translated to French by Marianne Weiss, and published as "Je Serai Parmi les Amandiers" in 2008.
+Among the Almond Trees, translated into English by Ibrahim Muhawi in June 2022, was a 2023 winner of the Palestine Book Award.